digital-asset/daml/docs/source/json-api/index.rst

 If the token cannot be read from the provided path or the Ledger API reports an authentication error (for example due to token expiration), the JSON API will report the error via logging.

 .. note:: If the token file is updated with a new token it will be picked up at the next attempt to send a request.
-You can use this to handle cases where an old token expires without interrupting your JSON API service.
+You can use this to handle cases where an old token expires without restarting your JSON API service.

 Authorization
 -------------